 There really is nothing else in the world like it – nor a city so uniquely suited for such an ambitious project.
 Situated in a deep valley high in the Andes, La Paz is steep, over-crowded and absolutely chaotic, but when you are soaring high above its thousands upon thousands of ramshackle terra-cotta-red buildings it takes on an almost beautiful quality.

 The La Paz Cable Car in Bolivia is the world first example of cable cars being used as a primary transport network rather than connecting to a larger network of subways or trains.
 In contrast to the surrounding narrow streets, uninspired architecture and gritty atmosphere the new cable car stations are a beacon of modernity in this fast developing country.

 Upon entering the eight person cabins, you are enveloped in silence.
-Free WiFi is provided but the views will be enough to keep you entertained for hours – a birds eye view of the ground below.
+Free WiFi is provided but the views will be enough to keep you entertained for hours – a bird’s eye view of the ground below.
 It is surreal and refreshing to see a city from a completely new angle and grasp just how big and sprawling this city truly is.

-As of December 2016 the La Paz Cable Car in Bolivia (locally known as the Mi Teleférico system) consists of the Red Line, Yellow Line, and Green Line – also the colors of the Bolivian flag.
-The network operated 17 hours a day from 7 am to 11 pm.
-New lines are set to open up in March 2017 at which point the Red Line is expected to be connected to the Yellow and Green.
+As of March 2018, the La Paz Cable Car in Bolivia (locally known as the Mi Teleférico system) consists of the Red Line, Yellow Line, Green Line (the colors of the Bolivian flag) + a blue, orange and white!

 Did you like reading about the La Paz Bolivia cable car?
 You might also like to read:

 In particular, make sure to go to the top end stations on the cliffs of El Alto to have a panoramic view of the city below – Head up there for sunset and return in darkness.
 There really is nothing like pulling out from the station and watching as a million lights glisten as you drop back down to La Paz.